tskit-dev/msprime/docs/interchange.rst

     back or recurrent mutations, a mutation must also specify it's 'parent' mutation.

+migration
+    An event at which a parent and child node were born in different populations.

+population
+    A grouping of nodes, e.g., by sampling location.

+provenance
+    An entry recording the origin and history of the data encoded in a tree sequence.

 ID
     In the set of interconnected tables that we define here, we refer throughout to the IDs of particular entities.
 The ID of an